David Edelstein: Career

 Edelstein became a journalist after graduating from Harvard University in 1981.
 He is often associated with close friend, fellow film critic, and iconoclast Pauline Kael.
 He is also credited with coining the term "torture porn," a genre to describe such movies as Hostel and Saw.

-He has previously been a film critic for Slate (1996–2005), NPR's Fresh Air (2002-2018), New York (2006-2020), the New York Post, The Village Voice, and The Boston Phoenix.
+He has previously been a film critic for Slate (1996–2005), NPR's Fresh Air (2002–2018), New York (2006–2020), the New York Post, The Village Voice, and The Boston Phoenix.
 His work has also appeared in The New York Times' Arts & Leisure section, Rolling Stone, Vanity Fair, The New York Times Magazine, Variety, and Esquire, among others.
 He has been a member of the New York Film Critics Circle and the National Society of Film Critics.
 Edelstein appeared six times as a guest on the television program Charlie Rose to talk about the movies and the Oscar telecast.

 Dismissal from Fresh Air

-On November 26, 2018, Edelstein came under controversy when he made a joke about a sex scene in Bertolucci's 1972 film Last Tango in Paris on his Facebook page.
+On November 26, 2018, Edelstein came under controversy when he made a joke about the rape scene in Last Tango in Paris on his Facebook page.
 The joke was part of his post noting the passing of the film's director Bernardo Bertolucci.
-Edelstein’s post was widely criticized, and Edelstein promptly apologized and deleted the original post.
-He said he had been unaware of actress Maria Schneider's statement in 2007 that she wasn’t told about the simulated sex scene until right before filming and that it caused her trauma.
+Edelstein's post was widely criticized, and Edelstein promptly apologized and deleted the original post.
+He said he had been unaware of actress Maria Schneider's 2007 statement that the rape scene was unscripted and caused her to feel "a little raped" by her costar Marlon Brando and Bertolucci.
 The following day, Fresh Air characterized the post as "offensive and unacceptable", and announced that Edelstein had been dismissed as a contributor.
 The statement reads, "The post does not meet the standards that we expect from Fresh Air contributors...We have decided to end Fresh Air’s association with him, and have informed David accordingly.”
-The harshness of the media response to Edelstein's post and apology, and of his firing by Fresh Air, was criticized by several media outlets, including Salon, the editorial board of the New York Post, and The American Conservative.
+His firing was criticized by several media outlets, including Salon, the editorial board of the New York Post, and The American Conservative.